 The Mammoth Lakes Film Festival is a DBA of the Eastern Sierra Arts Alliance and is a 501(c)3.

 MAMMOTH LAKES FILM FESTIVAL SCREENPLAY COMPETITION

 The Mammoth Lakes Film Festival Screenplay Competition is dedicated to discovering and supporting emerging, innovative screenwriters.
 We welcome screenplays in every genre, on any topic, from anywhere in the world.
 We are looking for stories from writers that have a unique voice and a specific point of view.
 Every submission will receive 3-5 lines of feedback.
 You can request detailed feedback of 4-5 pages of feedback for an additional fee.
 MLFF will present the Grand Prize for the best screenplay at the 2024 Mammoth Lakes Film Festival, May 26th, 2024.

 We look forward to reading your work!

-The top 10 screenplays will be offered passes, housing and travel stipends to attend the festival and network with attending press, industry, distributors and filmmakers.
+The top 10 screenplays will be offered housing and passes to attend the festival and network with attending press, industry, distributors and filmmakers.

-Cash prizes from $500.00 to $1,000.00 will be awarded.
-We will also provide travel stipends, housing, and festival passes for our filmmakers and the top 10 screenplays.
+Cash prizes from $500.00 to $1,000.00 are included with each award.
+We will also provide housing and festival passes for our filmmakers and the top 10 screenplays.
 We award camera packages and more to our winners.
 Over $40,000.00 in cash and prizes are awarded.

 Awards & Prizes for the Screenplay Competition